analytixncs/naviga-analytics-docs/docs/report-library/join-ad-brand-product-groups.md

 ## Summary

 Loads all the override brand reps defined for Product Groups into a dataset so that it can be joined to other datasets.

+For more information on how Brand Reps work and how to use these datasets see -> [Brand Rep Assignment Docs](../informer/informer-mappings-ad-brands#rep-assignments)

+## Notes

+This should be set up to reload via a Job every day.

 ## Description
 Only returns the last active Product Group Reps on a Brand.
 Each Brand Product Group Key can have up to four default reps.
 We return a set of fields that return information about the array of reps that are currently active.